Ukrainian fencer Olena Kryvytska: 'I hope to wake up without war' | DW | 05.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-As war rages in Ukraine, hundreds of thousands have fled their homeland, while others have stayed.
-Among them, Ukrainian fencer Olena Kryvytska, who is demanding that Russian athletes speak out against the war.
+As war rages in Ukraine, hundreds of thousands have fled their homeland while others have stayed behind.
+Among them is Ukrainian fencer Olena Kryvytska, who has demanded that Russian athletes speak out against the war.

 For now, Olena Kryvytska is safe.
 Unlike many of her compatriots, the Ukrainian fencer has not fled the country.
 She has remained to support her family, and she intends to stay in her homeland for as long as possible.
-Speaking to DW, the 35-year-old calls on Russian athletes to raise their voices and draw attention to the war.
+Speaking to DW by video link, the 35-year-old has called on Russian athletes to raise their voices and draw attention to the war.

 DW: Olena, how are you and how is your family?